sferris/howler-controller/README.md

 # howler-controller

 This is a work in progress.
 I've been able to reverse engineer the USB protocol, and replicate it within this package.
-This is still very much a first attempt, but i believe most of the original configuration is implamented.
+This is still very much a first attempt, but i believe most of the original configuration is implemented.
 Lots of clean-up is required.